The Northwestern Crow and a Semi-Tame Bird Named Canuck

 Tyler came up with the idea of bribing Canuck to behave well by giving him peanuts.
 The ploy worked and the two became good buddies.
 In fact, the crow now gets into the mail van as a passenger and "helps" Tyler deliver the mail.

-I don't live in Vancouver, but I do live in an area adjoining the eastern part of the city.
-My location and the fact that Canuck still hasn't been discovered is probably why posters about him have recently appeared in my neighbourhood.
-The $10,000 award has been provided by donors who want to remain anonymous.
+I don't live in Vancouver, but I do live in an area adjoining the eastern part of the city and near Canuck's neighbourhood.
+My location and the fact that Canuck was still missing is probably why posters about him appeared in my neighbourhood.
+The $10,000 award was provided by donors who wanted to remain anonymous.

 Canuck once disappeared for three days and then returned, but the latest incident appears to be much more serious.
 As the situation continues, people who were involved with the crow are becoming very tense and suspicions about other people's activities are growing.
 The idea of kidnapping (or crow-napping) has been raised.
 Canuck may have been killed in an accident or by a predator, however.